microsoft/fluentui/packages/react-popover/Spec.md

 ### Trigger interactions

 A popover should support click, hover, context menu and focus interactions for the `PopoverTrigger`.
-These interactions should also be composable
+These interactions should also be composable.

 #### Click